Brazil awards $9 billion of airport deals, prepping Rio for Olympics

 Brazil's CCR SA (CCRO3.SA) and the operators of airports in Zurich and Munich edged out builder Queiroz Galvão and Spain's Ferrovial (FER.MC) for rights to Confins airport in Belo Horizonte in bidding that lifted their offer 30 percent.

-Airports have been the most appealing aspect of President Dilma Rousseff's plan to privatize some 200 billion reais of infrastructure projects, including Brazil's clogged roads and ports.
+Airports have been the most appealing aspect of Rousseff's plan to privatize some 200 billion reais of infrastructure projects, including expansion of Brazil's notoriously clogged roads and seaports.

 Rousseff pitched her program last year as a shot in the arm for an ailing economy, but some investors have balked at what they call unrealistic projections and intimidating red tape.
 The government had to call off auctions for highways and high-speed trains this year because of weak private-sector interest.